 - Total views over time of all videos

 - Top traffic sources

 - Audience retention: are they watching to the end?

 Pfew!
 It’s a long list, but it moves fast, especially once you’re clear on your key words, phrases, and tags.
-After all you want to make sure that all the hard work that went into producing your videos isn’t left with half of it on the road.
-Make sure you get your full ROI, and remember: this was just the top of the ice berg beginners stuff!
+After all you want to make sure that all the hard work that went into producing your videos isn’t in vain.
+Make sure you get your full ROI, and remember: this was just the top of the iceberg; beginners stuff!